Local asymptotics of selection models with applications in Bayesian selective inference: Asymptotic expansion of the likelihood

 Furthermore, if condition 1 is met, $\Vert Z_n - Z_n^* \Vert_{\mathrm{TV}} \to 0$ conditionally on $u_n$, where $Z_n^*$ follows a selective $N(0, I_\theta^{-1})$ distribution with selection function $p^*_n(z; \theta)$.
 Otherwise, $\Vert Z_n - Z_n^* \Vert_{\mathrm{BL}} \to 0$.

 \end{theorem}

+An asymptotic connection is therefore established between the original model and a Gaussian selection model with base distribution $N(h, I_{\theta}^{-1})$ and selection function $p_n^*(z;\theta)$.
+In particular, the result implies that, to first order, the selective likelihood depends on the data only through the normalized score $Z_n$, so $Z_n$ is asymptotically sufficient and provides a natural asymptotic pivot for inference.
+Testing applications are explored in later sections.

 The proof of Theorem 1 can be found in the supplementary material along with the proofs of all the other theoretical results of the paper.
 It takes as starting point the LAN property of the underlying, non-selective model, from which the first two terms of the expansion can be derived.
 The main technical difficulty lies in validating the approximation of the probability ratios $\varphi_n(\theta + n^{-1/2}h)/\varphi_n(\theta)$ by their Gaussian counterparts.
 This requires consideration of the moment generating function of $Z_n$ given selection.
 The existence of $M(x)$, together with the regularity assumptions on the selection functions in the limiting Gaussian models, prove to be sufficient to ensure uniform validity.
-In addition, the conditions on the selection functions are fairly minimal, and satisfied in most standard applications of the framework, as demonstrated in the examples considered below.
+While the regularity conditions on the selection functions are relatively mild, they do exclude scenarios where the probability of selection vanishes asymptotically.
+In such cases, the Gaussian approximation may fail to capture the behavior of the posterior or likelihood ratios, and the theoretical guarantees of Theorem 1 no longer apply.
+We therefore add a note of caution that the current framework is restricted to selection events with probabilities bounded away from zero.

+It is also important to note that the selection function in the asymptotic model, $p^*_n(z; \theta)$, depends on the true parameter $\theta$.
+This dependency introduces additional complexity to the asymptotic analysis.
+Under the standard LAN framework, the true value of $\theta$ only influences the covariance of the limiting Gaussian location model, leaving the group structure unaltered and facilitating a unified approach to analyzing the properties of inferential procedures.
+By contrast, under selection, $\theta$ has a deeper structural influence on the limiting model through its presence in $p^*_n$.
+This may affect the asymptotic distribution of estimators and test functions, as well as optimal choice of inferential approach.
+It remains to be explored whether the true asymptotic selection function can be effectively approximated by $\hat p^*_n(z) = p^*_n(z; \hat \theta)$, where $\hat\theta$ is a $\sqrt{n}$-consistent estimator of $\theta$.